The Daily Garden

 Citrus

-In California, most soils contain adequate nutrients for citrus growth, except nitrogen.
+Most soils contain adequate nutrients for citrus growth, except nitrogen.
 One-year old trees will need 1/10 of a pound of nitrogen, while mature trees need approximately 1-1/2 pounds.
 These amounts should be divided into three different feedings in April, June and August.
 Blood meal is an excellent source of nitrogen, without all the fillers, or you can purchase a balanced product that contains zinc.
 Spread the fertilizer evenly over the entire root area and water in.
+And get a lab-based soil test every 3-5 years.

 Container plants